slaide/docker-ragtag/README.md

     ```sh
     git clone https://github.com/slaide/docker-ragtag
     cd docker-ragtag

-    # create folder for input and output files
+    # create folder for output files
-    mkdir -p ./myfiles/ragtag_output \
-    mkdir -p ./myfiles/ragtag_input
+    mkdir ./ragtag_output

     # copy the input files into the directory where the image/container can access them
-    cp /path/to/my_reference.fasta ./myfiles/ragtag_input/reference.fasta \
+    cp /path/to/my_reference.fasta ./ragtag_input/reference.fasta
-    cp /path/to/my_query.fasta ./myfiles/ragtag_input/query.fasta
+    cp /path/to/my_query.fasta ./ragtag_input/query.fasta

-    # this commands build the image from the instructions in the dockerfile, this will take a couple minutes \
+    # this commands build the image from the instructions in the dockerfile, this will take a couple minutes
     docker build -t bioinf/ragtag:2.1.0 -f ragtag.Dockerfile .

     # ----- stop here if you want to run this container with singularity in the cloud/hpc

-    # this actually runs your scaffold query, so it might take a LONG time (minutes, hours, days...) \
+    # this actually runs your scaffold query, so it might take a LONG time (minutes, hours, days...)
     docker run bioinf/ragtag:2.1.0
     ```